 During the second half of the year, you are able to increase your caseload and hone your surgical skills by floating between multiple staff members.
 You have limited clinical responsibilities outside of the operating room during this phase of the fellowship and have the flexibility to decide how often to attend clinic or operate.
 You continue to round with a resident on the patients of the core orthopedic faculty every other weekend, assuming the role of a junior staff member at these times.

 You may also have the opportunity during this second half of the year to take a three-month elective in neurosurgery, during which you work closely with three of our fellowship-trained neurosurgery faculty members.
 Throughout the year, you also operate with Peter S. Rose, M.D., periodically on spine tumor and trauma cases.

 Spine trauma call is shared with the Department of Neurologic Surgery, with each department responsible for call on alternating weeks.
 During the weeks assigned to orthopedics, you alternate pager call from home on weekdays and weekends.
-You will be responsible for the evaluation of emergency patients who require a spine surgery consultation.
-You will also work to coordinate staff coverage and formulate overall care plans.
+You are responsible for the evaluation of emergency patients who require a spine surgery consultation.
+You also work to coordinate staff coverage and formulate overall care plans.

 - Pager call from home averaging every third or fourth night on call

 - Evaluation of emergency patients to be admitted, after initial assessment by orthopedic and neurosurgery senior residents

 - Coordination of overall plan of care and participation in surgery on trauma patients